carls0n/alpha2/README.md

 * Support for SOCKS5 proxies.
 </h5>
 <br>
-In a test of alpha2 using 16 threads in a 2.4GHZ processor and 4GB RAM, it took alpha2 13 hours and 10 minutes to find the password "abc123" using bruteforce.
+In a test of alpha2 using 16 threads on a 2.4GHZ processor and 4GB RAM, it took alpha2 13 hours and 10 minutes to find the password "abc123" using bruteforce.